rwxrob/homelab/README.md

 but swimming upstream to do so.
 Also, Keycloak is mandatory for things that will mirror what I do at work.

-**No Proxmox.** Only supports 32 nodes per cluster and falls on it's face with just 14 (which I tried).
+**No Proxmox.** Only supports 32 nodes per cluster and falls on its face with just 14 (which I tried).
 Using KVM directly and Virtual Machine Manager instead, which saves on a lot of Proxmox framework overhead waste as well.